 The general fund is the chief operating fund of the County.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$67,682,890 while total fund balance is \$96,951,731.
+At the end of the current fiscal year, unassigned fund balance of the general fund is \$68,071,369 while total fund balance is \$87,705,916.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 8.9% of total budgetary basis general fund expenditures, while total fund balance represents 12.7% of that same amount.
+Unassigned fund balance represents 8.8% of total budgetary basis general fund expenditures, while total fund balance represents 11.3% of that same amount.

-The general fund's fund balance decreased by \$2,839,151 during the current fiscal year.
-In 2013, the County planned to use \$15 million of fund balance to offset operations.
+The general fund's fund balance decreased by \$9,245,815 during the current fiscal year.
+In 2014, the County planned to use \$14.3 million of fund balance to offset operations.
 The County experienced better than expected property tax collections.
-Prior year property tax collections as well as deferred and uncollected collections outperformed budget by a combined \$5 million.
+Prior year property tax collections as well as deferred and uncollected collections outperformed budget by a combined \$2.8 million.
 Mandated costs grew at a lower rate than expected.
 Temporary Assistance caseloads have leveled as the economy slowly recovers and more people enter the workforce.
-Foster Care placements continue to decrease as the County pushes in resources to maintain youth in the community with appropriate supports while costs for special children's services also continued to decrease.
-The increase in property taxes and lower than mandated costs offset \$12.2 million of the planned use of fund balance.
+The increase in property taxes and lower than expected mandated costs offset \$5.1 million of the planned use of fund balance.

-Water Environment Protection appropriated approximately \$1.3 million in prior years fund balance into 2013 operations.
-Expenditures finishing \$5.0 million under budget offset the use of any appropriated fund balance.
-The result was an operating surplus of \$4,020,678.
+Water Environment Protection appropriated approximately \$1.4 million in prior years fund balance into 2014 operations.
+Expenditures finishing \$3.7 million under budget offset charges for services the use of any appropriated fund balance.
+The result was an operating surplus of \$2,180,377.

-The County's 2013 Debt Service Fund budget authorized an appropriation of \$9.2 million from reserve for bonded debt.
-Due to unbudgeted revenue of \$8.5 million from bond premium and \$.9 million from interest and other sources, the County offset that appropriation and reported an operating surplus of \$222,703.
+The County's 2014 Debt Service Fund budget authorized an appropriation of \$10.7 million from reserve for bonded debt.
+Due to unbudgeted revenue of \$6.2 million from bond premium and \$4.8 million from interest and other sources, the County offset \$8.7 million of that appropriation and reported an operating deficit of \$1,962,639.

 Internal Service Funds.
-Unrestricted net position of the Internal Service Fund increased \$608,879 increasing net position to \$15,541,622.
-This gain is due to lower than expected health costs.
-This surplus will be credited back to County departments in future years.
+Unrestricted net position of the Internal Service Fund decreased \$641,202 decreasing net position to \$14,900,420.
+This loss is due to returning excess health premiums collected in prior years.
 As stated earlier, the activity of the Internal Service Fund predominantly benefits the primary government.
 It has been included within governmental activities in the government-wide financial statements.